Aurelian-C/React-Summary_App/src/markdowns/02_Adding_interactivity_to_a_component/Updating_arrays_in_state.md

 # Updating arrays in state

 ==Arrays are mutable in JavaScript, but you should **treat arrays as immutable when you store them in state**.
 Just like with objects, when you want to update an array stored in state, you need to create a new one (or make a copy of an existing one), and then set state to use the new array==.
+If copying arrays in code gets tedious, you can use a library like [Immer](https://github.com/immerjs/use-immer) to reduce repetitive code.

 You will learn: